zopefoundation/Zope/docs/zdgbook/AppendixA.rst

 - Use mailhost services -- use MailHost object services

 - View -- view or execute an object

-- View History -- view ZODB history of an object

 - View management screens -- view management screens related to an object